Skip to content

 Built-in family protection

-You and your heirs will never owe more than the home’s value when it’s sold, no matter how the housing market performs.
+Most proprietary reverse mortgages are non-recourse, meaning, you and your heirs will never owe more than the home’s value when it’s sold, no matter how the housing market performs.
+Confirm with your lender, as terms vary.

 Common Uses of a Proprietary Reverse Mortgage